jsvenson/global-artisan/README.md

 ###Usage

 You can call artisan from inside any directory in your Laravel 4 project.
-Where before you would create a new migration like this
+Where before you would need to be in the project root to create a new migration

     php artisan migrate:make --create create_my_new_table

-You can now just call it like this
+you can now call it from within any of the project subdirectories like this

     artisan migrate:make --create create_my_new_table